jupyterlite/jupyterlite/docs/howto/configure/simple_extensions.md

 the frontend extension have not been updated since they are still available as static files as part of the deployment.

-One way to avoid this mismatch is to pin the dependencies more explicitely.
+One way to avoid this mismatch is to pin the dependencies more explicitly.
 For example:

 ```text
 ipywidgets==7.7.0